anyscale/demoguides/README.md

 4. **Configure environment variables**
    - In the Anyscale workspace settings, navigate to **Dependencies → Environment Variables**
-   - Add the following environment variable:
+   - Edit to Add the following environment variable:
      ```
      HF_TOKEN=<YOUR_HF_TOKEN>
      ```